-There is no convincing evidence that oral bacteria from dental procedures cause infections of the following devices at any time after implantation: pacemakers; implantable defibrillators; ventriculoatrial shunts; devices for patent ductus arteriosus, atrial septal defect, and ventricular septal defect occlusion; peripheral vascular stents; prosthetic vascular grafts; hemodialysis shunts; coronary artery stents; dacron parotid patches; chronic indwelling central venous catheters.
+There is no convincing evidence that oral bacteria from dental procedures cause infections of the following devices at any time after implantation: pacemakers; implantable defibrillators; ventriculoatrial/ventriculoperitoneal shunts; devices for patent ductus arteriosus, atrial septal defect, and ventricular septal defect occlusion; peripheral vascular stents; prosthetic vascular grafts; hemodialysis shunts; coronary artery stents; dacron parotid patches; and chronic indwelling central venous catheters.

-Don't prescribe radiographs without indication.
+Don't prescribe dental x-rays or other diagnostic imaging without indication.

-Dental x-rays are an important and necessary tool to diagnose and monitor oral-facial disorders and dental diseases.
-The need for x-rays should be determined on an individual basis for each patient, based on medical and dental history, clinical findings and risk assessment, rather than on a routine basis.
+Dental x-rays and other imaging modalities are important and necessary tools to diagnose and monitor oro-facial disorders and dental diseases.
+Determine the need for diagnostic imaging on an individual basis for each patient based on medical and dental history, clinical findings, and risk assessment, rather than on a routine basis.

-Don't replace fillings just because they are old.
+Don't replace fillings unless they have failed.

 Dental restorations (fillings) fail due to excessive wear, fracture of material or tooth, loss of retention, or recurrent decay.
 The larger the size of the restoration and/or the greater the number of surfaces filled increases the likelihood of failure.
-Restorative materials have different survival rates and fail for different reasons, but age should not be used as a failure criteria.
+Restorative materials have different survival rates and fail for different reasons, but age should not be used as criteria for failure.
 Drilling to remove and replace fillings can weaken teeth.
-If feasible, repair of small defects, rather than replacement of a filling, can save tooth structure and increase the lifespan of restorations at a low cost.
+If feasible, repair of small defects, rather than replacement of a filling, can save tooth structure and increase the lifespan of restorations at a lower cost.